hpourv/DP-Logistic-Regression/README.md

 ## Results

-Now we can tune the level of privacy in the ML model.
+In this section we investigate the intrinsic trade-off between accuracy and privacy.